microsoft/fluentui/packages/utilities/etc/utilities.api.md

 //
 // @public
 export const MergeStylesRootProvider: React_2.FC<MergeStylesRootProviderProps>;

+// Warning: (ae-forgotten-export) The symbol "MergeStylesShadowRootContextValue" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export const MergeStylesShadowRootContext: React_2.Context<MergeStylesShadowRootContextValue | undefined>;

 // Warning: (ae-forgotten-export) The symbol "MergeStylesShadowRootProviderProps" needs to be exported by the entry point index.d.ts
 //